 Santorini, Greece: What To Do

 Santorini is heaven on earth because it is just so beautiful.
 Most tourists come here to just walk around Oia and take in the views, but there’s a lot to do on the island!
-Here’s a mini bucket list of can’t miss activties on Santorini:
+Here’s a mini bucket list of can’t-miss activities in Santorini:

 I got so many goodies throughout our three days in Santorini, including some dishes, a hand-painted wallet, a canvas painting, and some clothes.
 The boutiques on this island are incredible.

-Greek Baklava is a famous pastry dessert made from layers of filo dough filled with chopped nuts and sweetened and held together with syrup, frosting, or honey.
+Greek Baklava is a famous pastry dessert made from layers of dough filled with chopped nuts and held together with syrup, frosting, or honey.
 It is seriously to die for.
-We got a slice to split and crawled onto a local rooftop to watch sunset.
+We got a slice to split and crawled onto a local rooftop to watch the sunset.
 12/10 recommend.

-This was our most expensive activity by far, but we booked a catamaran tour that took us to several different beaches on the island, including red beach.
-We also ate a traditional lunch onboard, swam in natural hot springs, and my favorite part- took in the views of the Aegean.
+This was our most expensive activity by far.
+We booked a catamaran tour that took us to several different beaches on the island, including Red Beach.
+We also ate a traditional lunch onboard, swam in natural hot springs, and my favorite part – took in the views of the Aegean.
 Greece is known for its deep blue, glass-like water, so before you leave, explore by boat!